Cloris Leachman: 1948–1967: Rise to prominence

+1989–2021: Final roles

-She was a voice actor in numerous animated films, including My Little Pony: The Movie (as the evil witch mother from the Volcano of Gloom), A Troll in Central Park (as Queen Gnorga), The Iron Giant, Gen¹³, and most notably as the voice of the cantankerous sky pirate Dola in Hayao Miyazaki's 1986 feature Castle in the Sky.
-In 1993 she played a convincing Granny in the Penelope Spheeris film The Beverly Hillbillies.
+In 1989, Leachman starred on Brooks' short-lived NBC sitcom The Nutt House in dual roles as head hotel housekeeper Mrs. Frick (a variation of the Frau Blücher character) and Mrs. Nutt, the senile owner of the hotel.
+During this time she worked as a voice actor in numerous animated films, including My Little Pony: The Movie (as the evil witch mother from the Volcano of Gloom), A Troll in Central Park (as Queen Gnorga), The Iron Giant, Gen13, and as the voice of the cantankerous sky pirate Dola in Hayao Miyazaki's 1986 feature Castle in the Sky.
+She played a reclusive but eventually friendly neighbor who regains her Christmas spirit in Prancer.
+She played Ferris and Jeannie's grandmother in the one-season television series Ferris Bueller, episode 9, which aired in November of 1990.
+In 1993, she played Granny in the Penelope Spheeris film The Beverly Hillbillies.
+In 1999, Leachman starred in Thanks, a sitcom about a 17th-century Puritan family that was cancelled after six episodes.
 Leachman played embittered, greedy, Slavic Canadian "Grandma Ida" on the Fox sitcom Malcolm in the Middle, for which she won an Emmy Award for Outstanding Guest Actress in a Comedy Series (2006).
 She was nominated for playing the character for six consecutive years.

 Leachman's later television credits include the Lifetime Television miniseries Beach Girls with Rob Lowe and Julia Ormond.
-Leachman was nominated for a SAG Award for her role as the wine-soaked former jazz singer and grandmother Evelyn in the Sony feature Spanglish opposite Adam Sandler and Téa Leoni.
+She took a comedic role as the wine-soaked former jazz singer and grandmother Evelyn in Spanglish (2004) opposite Adam Sandler for which she was nominated for a SAG Award.
 She had replaced an ailing Anne Bancroft in the role.
 The film reunited her with the Mary Tyler Moore Show writer, producer, and director James L. Brooks.
 That same year, she appeared with Sandler again in the remake of The Longest Yard.
 She also appeared in the Kurt Russell comedy Sky High as a school nurse with X-ray vision.
 In 2005, she guest-starred as Charlie Harper's neighbor Norma in an episode ("Madame and Her Special Friend") of Two and a Half Men.